fl0rchus/JS-Drum-Kit/README.md

 # JavaScript Drum Kit 🥁

-A very simple drum made with vanilla JavaScript!
+JavaScript 30

 ## Description

-First challenge of JavaScript 30, is a basic drum kit made with evenlisteners that listens to the key that you press and play a specific sound
+Basic drum kit made with evenlisteners that listens to the key that you press and play a specific sound

+## Day
+ Day 1 of 30

 ## Source